ipilcher/smfd/README.md

 #### 9. Check the log

-Double check that the daemon is managing your fan speeds appropriately by check its logs.
+Double check that the daemon is managing your fan speeds appropriately by checking its logs.

 ```
 $ sudo journalctl -f -u smfd.service